mateuszjurewicz/notes_public/notes/English Vocabulary.md

 to avoid or prevent sth undesirable, prevent a difficulty.
 E.g. having a parachute can obviate disaster.
 "Bad actions aren't obviated by shame".
 - `palmistry`
 palm reading, aka `chiromancy`
+- `panhandling`
+a synonym of begging.
+When preceded by the term "aggressive" it becomes an illegal form of begging.
+Begging can also be called `mendicancy`, and a beggar a `mendicant`,with religious connotation (e.g. alms for the poor).
 - `percursory` == `cursory`
 performed with haste and scant attention.
 - `perineum`